 Usually, Medicare does not cover plastic surgery.

-Medicare covers plastic surgery when needed to repair damage from an illness, accident, or due to a misshapen body part.
+Medicare covers plastic surgery when necessary to repair damage from an illness, accident, or due to a development issue with an area of the body.

 In some cases, cosmetic and reconstructive surgeries may also overlap, but Medicare covers plastic surgery in the following examples.